 Real estate video marketing isn’t about going viral.
 It’s about getting seen by the right people - buyers, sellers, and leads in your market.

 You don’t need to overthink it.
 Use the formats that work.
 Match your video to the channel.
 Stay consistent.
 And don’t be afraid to start simple.
-Whether you shoot with your phone or use a full production team, the point is this: the agents who show up on video get remembered - and the ones who get remembered get the listings.
+Whether you shoot with your phone, hire a local videographer, or use an AI tool to turn photos into professional videos in minutes — the point is this: